 - Organic outreach (i.e., posting content for free)

 Ideally, you should use both approaches.
 Posting free content allows you to nurture an authentic relationship with your followers that will pay off long-term.
-Paid social media advertisements target users by their demographic information and browsing habits, so you can use them to introduce your brand to people who fit into your Ideal Prospect Profile (IPP).
+Do this the right way and you can easily make money on Instagram and other social channels.
+Paid social media, advertisements target users by their demographic information and browsing habits, so you can use them to introduce your brand to people who fit into your Ideal Prospect Profile (IPP).

 We don’t have time to dive into the nuances of social media marketing right now, so check out our “social media marketing strategy and reporting” guide for more information.